eerkunt/terrascope/README.md

 and again in every sub-directory, assuming you will have a scope in each.
 If there are some `providers` defined in sub- directories then it will be overwritten on that specific order and it's childs.

+##### Using different or shared states
+As `providers` will inherit on sub-directories defined in the `order` list, it becomes a problem about states in some scenarios.
+On those cases,

+* You can define a separate `providers` block on every sub-directory within the `terrascope.yml`file,
+* You can use the same state defined in parent `backend.conf` that will be inherited into sub-directories,

 ### order
 This section defines the running order of the terraform directories.
 The values can either be a path, URL or a git repository just like in `providers`.
 All outputs coming from `terraform output` will be feed into